genboy/Festival/README.md

   __ = your language, please help [translate](https://github.com/genboy/Festival/tree/Translations)

-#### Create area
+#### Create area (cmd)

     ### Cube area

     First command  '/fe pos' or '/fe pos1' and holding the magic block, default 201, tab or break a block for position 1

     then command '/fe pos2'
     and and holding the magic block tab or break a block to set position2,

     these are the endpoints of the area longest diagonal.

 	/fe pos1(pos)
 	/fe pos2